 Until engagement numbers dramatically increase, we are going to continue presenting these trends.
 By the looks of things, this will be a long term project.
 Here is what the experts are saying we can expect for employee engagement in 2017:

 In their latest State of the American Workplace Report, Gallup shares that over 33% of the workforce is engaged.
 While this may seem like a negative (and it is), these numbers are still an improvement over recent years.
 In 2013, the level of US workforce engagement was under 30%.
 A ten percent increase in employee engagement in just three years is very encouraging.

 So why the rise in engagement?
 Is it a shift in performance management strategy, or advances in HR technology?
 Gallup feels that shifts in engagement depend on “factors related to an organization’s performance management and human capital strategies”.

-In their latest report, Predictions for 2017: Everything Is Becoming Digital, Bersin by Deloitte is focused on how technology continues to change our lives and workplaces.
+In their latest report, Predictions for 2017: Everything Is Becoming Digital, Bersin by Deloitte is focused on how technology continues to change our lives and workplace cultures.
 The ubiquity of mobile devices means that we are always on, sending and receiving messages and accessing seemingly infinite media platforms 24 hours a day.

 This tech revolution is also permeating the world of HR.
-Performance management has been gradually moving away from a focus on annual reviews, to real time feedback platforms.
+Performance management has been gradually moving away from a focus on annual employee reviews, to real time feedback tools.
 Over the past few years we have seen giants like Adobe, GE, and Microsoft make these transformations and that trend will likely continue.
-It is uncertain whether the annual review will disappear altogether, but it will at the very least be augmented by more regular communication between employees and managers.
+It is uncertain whether the annual performance review will disappear altogether, but it will at the very least be augmented by more regular communication between employees and managers.

 In the coming year, more software companies will emerge that provide performance reviews, 360 degree feedback, pulse surveys, and OKR tracking (objectives and key results).
 Companies that know success is created by helping their employees succeed will be adopting these technologies.